RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Auto-accept single game matches** _(Multi-scraper only)_

-Used in conjunction with interactive mode, to not having to confirm searches where a single result is returned from the scraper service.
+Used in conjunction with interactive mode, to not having to confirm searches when a single result is returned from the scraper service.

 **Respect per-file scraper exclusions** _(Multi-scraper only)_